xchem/xchem-align/USER-GUIDE.md

     pip install .

 Make sure you use Python 3.10.
-Earlier versions will not work, and later ones may work, but have not been tested.
+Earlier versions will not work, and later ones have not been tested.

+## 3. Copying files from Diamond _(if not at Diamond)_

+The next step (Collating) requires files

+## 4. Collating files

+## 5. Aligning everything

+## 6. Releasing to Fragalysis

+> [!NOTE]
+> Still reworking these instructions.
+FvD 2023-10-17

+> [!NOTE]
+> Still reworking these instructions.
+FvD 2023-10-17

+> [!NOTE]
+> Still reworking these instructions.
+FvD 2023-10-17

+# Original text

 ## The tools